okeefm/s3g/doc/s3g_protocol.markdown

     uint8: 0 if busy, 1 if finished.

 ## 12 - Read from EEPROM
 Read the specified number of bytes from the given offset in the EEPROM, and return them in a response packet.
-The maximum read size is 32 bytes.
+The maximum read size is 31 bytes.
-TODO: Is this 32 or 16??

 Payload